sangupta/ps/README.md

 add issues for problems that you would like me to work upon - though it may take me a few days to research and jot my notes here.

+If you wish to contribute please read the [guidelines](CONTRIBUTING.md).

-Dedicated to all the friends who inspired me to learn and experiment.
+**Dedicated to all the friends who inspired me to learn and experiment.**

 ## Problems